kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

 #### Update the jobs on master branch

-1. Create a PR to `master` containing the following changes to create the new job definitions
+1. Create a PR to `master` containing the following changes to create the new job definitions:

     1. Open `templates/config.yaml`
     2. Add the new release to `global.releases`.
 Remove the oldest release on the list.